Yasemin

 While I believe the real power ultimately resides in people and the choices we make each day, our environment plays a powerful role.
 It is the container in which our lives unfold, making some possibilities easier and others more difficult.

 To me, architecture is as much a process of discovery as it is a process of design.
-Whether designing for a person, a family, or an organization, understanding who you are—and who you hope to become—is the most meaningful place to begin.
+Whether designing for a person, a family, or an organization, understanding who you are, and who you hope to become, is the most meaningful place to begin.

-02 — Practice
+02 — Research

 Areas of Expertise.